 IMPORTANT: IA's should not make travel plans the week before the semester begins, the last week of the semester, or the week immediately following the end of classes.
 These periods are critical for preparation before the semester begins, and for end-of-semester grading and grade calculations.
-In exceptional situations a supervisor may agree to allow an IA to depart early or arrive late, but this should never be assumed by the IA.
-Permission for such exceptions must be requested in advance.
+In exceptional situations, a supervisor may agree to allow an IA to depart early or arrive late, but this should never be assumed by the IA.
+Permission for such exceptions must be requested in advance from the supervisor and the Graduate Programs Office.
+Assistants who fail to follow these requirements will not receive funding for the following semester.